 The Club Committee (16 members) is devoted to proactive and sound management/administration of the Club.
 Its members comprise successful businessmen, solicitors and current and former players.
 In addition, there is a Women's Sub-committee in operation to look after matters specific to the women's competition and development.

-NDs are proud to have highly regarded Manager, Cricket Operations in Matthew Johnson and experienced professional cricket coach, Brendon Lyon as the Club Coach.
-Brendon and Tim are well supported in their roles by a number of well qualified assistant coaches.
+NDs are proud to have highly regarded Manager, Cricket Operations in Matthew Johnson and experienced professional cricket coach, Brendan Lyon as the Club Coach.
+Brendan and Tim are well supported in their roles by a number of well qualified assistant coaches.